bablr-lang/grammar/README.md

 - The `Node` alias always exists.
 It refers to all defined concrete types.
 - Implements the javascript [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) API.
 - Grammars are immutable. `grammar.set()`, `grammar.delete()`, and `grammar.clear()` are errors.
 - `new Grammar({ base: new Grammar() }).base`.
-Grammars can be nested, and inherit rules from base grammars except where they are explicitly overridden.
+Grammars can be nested, and inherit productions from base grammars except where they are explicitly overridden.
-- Grammar chaining -- productions are `(props, next) => result` where `next` is the grammar that was overridden (if any).
+- Production chaining -- productions are `(props, grammar, next) => result` where `next` is the production that was overridden (if any).
 It is the responsibility of the user not to call `next` if it does not exist.

 ## Usage